MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 Status:
 * This checkbox is not present in Microsoft Edge Canary 122.
-* This checkbox is present in Microsoft Edge Stable 120.
+* This checkbox is not present in Microsoft Edge Stable 122.

+The present section is retained because older browsers have a (?) link pointing to it.

 <!-- ====================================================================== -->